sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - You must have a clear process in place for addressing any activity that deviates from your policies and standard operating procedures
+* - You must have a clear process in place for addressing any activity that deviates from your policies and standard operating procedures.
-  - This can include measures like triage analysis and a process for updating policies
+  - This can include measures like triage analysis and a process for updating policies.
   - Mandatory
-* - You must have methods in place to record progress in resolving issues with, and deviations against, your policies -
+* - You must have methods in place to record progress in resolving issues with, and deviations against, your policies.
+  -
   - Mandatory
 ```